 First, you must figure out whether the country or region recognizes religious and traditional weddings.
 If it does recognize, then you may submit alternative evidence as mentioned above.
 If it doesn’t recognize, you should be able to get a marriage certificate if you register marriage in such country or region.
 Consult the local civil authority where you plan to get married always remains as the best solution.

 8. Is it possible that my marriage not recognized by USCIS?

 Surprisingly, for immigration purpose, there are various situations that your marriage is not recognized by USCIS.
 Not be recognized by USCIS means that, even if your home country allows certain types of marriages, they may not be recognized by USCIS for the purposes of immigration-related applications.

 The following marriages will not be recognized by USCIS, even if it is valid in the place it was celebrated:

-With DYgreencard, you get an independent immigration lawyer who will answer your questions and review your entire application package for accuracy and completeness.
-Only after the lawyer has confirmed the readiness of your application package, DYgreencard will mail it to your doorstep for filing with USCIS.
+With DYgreencard, you get an immigration lawyer who will answer your questions and review your entire application package for accuracy and completeness.
+Only after the lawyer has confirmed the readiness of your application package, the application will be filed with USCIS.
 Learn more, or get started today.